hearcloud/hearcloud/README.md

 ##About the project

 **Heardcloud** is a web application that lets you effortlessly store all your music files and make them availabe anytime and everywhere you want.
-You can organize your songs inside the platform, editing all their attributes (like title, artists, artwork, ...) and download the updated files again to your system.
+You can organize your songs inside the platform, edit all their attributes (like title, artists, artwork, ...) and download the updated files again to your system.

 ![Hearcloud-Home](http://i.imgur.com/ap5PRIt.png)